Why Indices Count the Total Number of Black Hole Microstates (at large N): Final comments

-We expect our main results and conclusions to generalize to any instances where an instance of the BPS limit procedure~\cite{Cabo-Bizet:2018ehj} has been shown to apply.
-These include other setups within AdS/CFT~\cite{Cassani:2019mms} but also asymptotically flat BPS black holes in string theory~\cite{Iliesiu:2021are}~\cite{Cassani:2025iix,Boruch:2025sie, Colombo:2025yqy}.
+Although our focus was on four-dimensional superconformal gauge theories, with particular emphasis on $\mathcal{N}=4$ SYM, we expect our main conclusions to generalize to any setup where an instance of the BPS limit procedure~\cite{Cabo-Bizet:2018ehj} has been shown to apply.
+These include other setups within AdS/CFT~\cite{Cassani:2019mms} but also setups involving asymptotically flat BPS black holes in string theory~\cite{Iliesiu:2021are}~\cite{Cassani:2025iix,Boruch:2025sie, Colombo:2025yqy}.

-In all such holographic examples, we expect results and conclusions analogous to the ones presented here to apply.

-We finalize by mentioning various interesting and related open problems: \begin{itemize}
+We finalize by mentioning various related open problems: \begin{itemize}

 \item The saddle-point analysis of this paper in field theory corresponds to gravitational horizons with topology of $S^3\,$.
 Our conclusions will generalize to setups in which $\mathcal{N}=4$ is placed in spaces topologically different from $S^3\,$.
 Our methods can be used to compute the on-shell action of saddles in those cases aiming at comparing their on-shell action with the conjectured gravitational on-shell actions of~\cite{Colombo:2025yqy,Park:2025fon}.